What is NX-Writer?

 Blockquote Ctrl+Shift+B

-Press F11 or go to View β†’ Focus Mode to enter full-screen distraction-free writing:
+Press Ctrl+Shift+Z or go to View β†’ Zen Mode to enter full-screen distraction-free writing:

 • Hides the Ribbon and sidebars